Frequently Asked Questions

 used in Apple's Safari.
 This means Orion inherits all

-privacy improvements and performance optimizations that Apple (and other
+performance and privacy features that Apple (and other

 contributors) built into WebKit.